The Anti-Hereditarian Shell Game: Blank Slate Addiction & GWAS Confusion

 And get to say: “Look how much we changed things.
 Environment is huge.”

-Child IQ: half‑baked g
+Child IQ: half‑baked g (general intelligence)

 Early IQ scores are: